-April 22, 2009 — Christopher Carlson, Technical Communication & Strategy
+April 22, 2009 — Christopher Carlson, Senior User Interface Developer, User Interfaces

 The idea struck me as I was toweling off after a swim: what would happen if I crossed the Mercedes-Benz and Grignani logos from my February 2009 blog post, Exploring Logo Designs with Mathematica?
 Hybrid vigor is a well-known phenomenon responsible for increased yields in corn, and metaphorically, for the economic and cultural flourishing of civilizations that engage in foreign trade.
 Would the progeny of Benz and Grignani show similar effects?

 With the Demonstrations Exploring the Mercedes-Benz Logo and Exploring a Logo by Grignani, I had on hand all the parts I needed to try the experiment.
 My idea was to substitute the parameterized Mercedes-Benz star for the disks stacked in the Grignani logo, a swap of these Demonstrations’ genetic material.

 The Grignani logo achieves its 3D effect by stacking alternating black and white disks of decreasing radii.
 The white disks are offset slightly from the black, first toward the top, then toward the bottom, as the stack grows.
 The resulting shading gives the impression of three-dimensionality.

 I extracted the star-drawing code from the Mercedes-Benz Demonstration and packaged it as a near drop-in replacement for the Disk function.
 Some extra arguments were required to control the number of points, sharpness, and twist of the stars.